-Wendy Clark became acting director of Museums, Visual Arts, and Indemnity at the National Endowment for the Arts in November 2012.
+Wendy Clark was appointed director of Museums, Visual Arts, and Indemnity at the National Endowment for the Arts in July 2014, having served as acting director since November 2012.
 In this position, she manages the NEA's grantmaking for museums and visual arts, and the program's special initiatives, such as the Blue Star Museums program.

 Over the years at the NEA, Clark has worked on various special initiatives and cooperative agreements including the American Masterpieces/Visual Arts Touring Program, the Rosa Parks Sculpture Competition for the Architect of the Capitol, and the Renna Scholarship Grants Program.
 She has delivered presentations and webinars about the work of the Arts Endowment over the years for the College Art Association, Americans for the Arts, and Heritage Preservation's Connecting to Collections.
 She has been a juror for the United States Mint's Artistic Infusion Program to improve coin design and for the United States Department of Justice's Poster Design Competition to bring attention to the plight of missing and exploited children.
 While in Design at the NEA, Clark administered the cooperative agreements for the Mayor's Institute on City Design and Your Town, managed both organizational and individual design project grants, as well as the Challenge Grant Program for design and construction of cultural facilities.
 Additionally, she served on a cultural facilities task force for the Americans for the Arts.